SyntaxError4Life/OT64-CPU/README.md

 The project consists of the creation of an encryption algorithm with a temporal dependence between the bytes and the moment when the algorithm was used.

-The algorithm will be optimized only for processors with 64-bit operations.
+The algorithm will be optimized only for processors with 64-bit operations like XOR gates and floating-point operations.

+### The algorithm will encrypt by words (32 bits) with:
+Salt as the start of the sequence to be encrypted which could be metadata on the data to be encrypted (date) A key of multiple size of 32 bits which will encrypt word by word (allows keys of unlimited size).

 ## Table of contents :